 The IRS office of Tax Exempt Bonds (TEB) developed model closing agreements to resolve compliance issues on an examination and in the Voluntary Closing Agreement Program (VCAP).
 These model agreements contain language that will generally be used by TEB in closing agreements relating to tax-exempt bonds.
 Closing agreements for build America bonds and other types of tax credit bonds will use similar agreements modified for tax credits rather than tax exempt interest.

 The model agreements are designed to improve consistency in closing agreements for similar violations, whether the case is in VCAP or under examination.
 In most instances, deviations from the operative terms of the model agreement language will require additional review.

 These examples show use of the model closing agreement for an examination and a VCAP case.

 All VCAP submission requests must include a draft of the VCAP model closing agreement filled in as appropriate for the TEB VCAP request.

-- TEB VCAP Model Closing Agreement - showing use of the model agreement when the violation was discovered by the issuer and brought to TEB under VCAP
+- TEB VCAP Model Closing Agreement (PDF)- showing use of the model agreement when the violation was discovered by the issuer and brought to TEB under VCAP

 Parts of the model closing agreement